AllOfTheAbove/cant-stop-driving/README.md

 git clone https://github.com/AllOfTheAbove/CantStopDriving.git
 ~~~~
 4. Open Unity and select your workspace.
-*(If you build from your clone of this repo the multiplayer won't work except in local.
+*(If you build from your clone of this repo the multiplayer won't work except on local networks.
 Furthermore, in order to have the scoreboard system to work you need to have a proper APISettings.cs.
 The one in this repo is blank for obvious security concerns.)*
 5. When you have finished implementing your feature send me your zipped project (with a detail of modifications, if possible).